wey-gu/jupyter_nebulagraph/README.md

 ### Configure `ngql_result_style`

-By default, `ipython-ngql` will use pandas dataframe as output style to enable more human-readable output, while it's supported to use the raw thrift data format that comes from the `nebula3-python` itself.
+By default, `jupyter_nebulagraph` will use pandas dataframe as output style to enable more human-readable output, while it's supported to use the raw thrift data format that comes from the `nebula3-python` itself.

 This can be done ad-hoc with below one line: